-On September 7, 2008, the U.S. Department of the Treasury ("Treasury") entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf.
-The amount of available funding remaining under the Purchase Agreement was \$140.2 billion as of December 31, 2019, and will be reduced by any future draws.
+On September 7, 2008, the Treasury entered into the Purchase Agreement with our Conservator, acting on our behalf.
+The amount of available funding remaining under the Purchase Agreement was \$140.2 billion as of December 31, 2020.
+This amount will be reduced by any future draws.

 The Purchase Agreement requires Treasury, upon request of the Conservator, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles).
 The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive these funds from Treasury.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
-The Purchase Agreement contains covenants that significantly restrict our operations.
+The Purchase Agreement contains covenants that significantly restrict our business and capital activities.